jh1993/UnderusedOptions/README.txt

 - For consistency with other aura-type effects, the angels' song are no longer affected by damage bonuses, instead dealing fixed 2 fire and 2 holy damage.
 To compensate, they no longer damage allies or heal enemies.
 - The angels' default resistances changed to 100% fire, 100% holy, and 0% dark.
 - Fallen Choir (7 SP): The angels become demon units and gain 100 dark resistance.
 They gain a wailing attack with a cooldown of 7 turns that deals 7 dark damage to enemies in the same radius as their song, and an attack with 4 range that deals 4 fire damage.
 Unlike their song, these attacks benefit from bonuses to minion damage.
+- The angels now sing passively each turn instead of requiring to act, so the singing won't interfere with the new abilities they can get from Fallen Choir.
+Even if an angel has no active abilities, its AI will still approach enemies that can be harmed by its song.

 Darkness:
 - Max Charges upgrade removed.